Last updated on April 30, 2020 at 22:46

 A special form of HCC called fibrolamellar HCC is very rare.
 Only 200 new cases are diagnosed every year.
 This type of HCC develops in non-cirrhotic livers.

 Diagnosis of HCC is based on AFP (α-fetoprotein) screening and ultrasound.
 In patients with cirrhosis or chronic viral hepatitis AFP is regularly screened for HCC.
 Biopsy is rarely performed due to the risk of spreading the tumor cells during the procedure.
+Labratory studies can give hint, but are rarely conclusive since AFP is neither specific nor sensitive in detecting premalignant or early well differentiated cancers.
+Better methods for detection these cases are Ultrasound, CT and MR.

 Prognosis: HCC normally doesn’t produce significant symptoms until it’s already at an advanced stage.
 Any symptoms it would produce would be masked by the underlying cirrhosis.
 It’s also rarely possible to completely excise the tumor.
 This gives it a poor prognosis.